ith8/notebook/Programming-in-Haskell/README.md

-This directory contains solutions to chapter excercises from the book [Programming in Haskell](http://www.cs.nott.ac.uk/~pszgmh/pih.html), 2nd ed, by Graham Hutton.
-The code in here are my own attemps at chapter excercises.
-I hope they would be usefull to anyone likewise is working through this book.
+My own attepms at end of chapter excercises from [Programming in Haskell](http://www.cs.nott.ac.uk/~pszgmh/pih.html), 2nd ed, by Graham Hutton.
+I hope this would be usefull reference for anyone likewise is working through this book.

 Feel free to point out any errors or suggest better approaches.